The giant screen on the wall of the terminal lounge displays the last television show I'll see on Earth. At least for the next two weeks.

 I wait impatiently for the news reporter to say something about our launch.
 But he doesn't.
-I can't believe it.
-This is the first Students in Space project, and all he can talk about is the latest terrorist threat, as if we don't get at least one of those every day.
+I can't believe it!
+This is NASA's first ever Students in Space mission, and all the reporter can talk about is the latest terrorist threat.
+As if we don't get at least one of those every day.

 "Harvey, are you coming or not, mate?"
 Brad Farley calls from the door, where he waits with the other kids.
-He waves me over as I glance his way.
+He gestures me over as I glance his way.
+I nod my head, but keep watching the screen.

 "We should stick together," says Brad, as I reach the group.
 "We'll be boarding the Christa McAuliffe soon."

-"Excellent point, Bradley," says Alexi.
-His sarcastic grin displays a mouth full of crooked teeth.
+"Excellent point, Bradley."
+Alexi Markoff's sarcastic grin displays a mouth full of crooked teeth.
 "Why, Harvey must have been all the way across the room just now."

 I clench my jaws, wishing they wouldn't talk about me as if I'm not standing right here.
-Juanita cracks her knuckles.
-Katsumi blinks her eyes nervously.
+Desperately I try to think of something smart and funny to say.
+But as always, my mind goes blank.

 Then the door opens, and Major Borenka Rogov and Captain Ling Huan enter the lounge.
 Like us, they are dressed in shiny, smart fabric space suits.
 Unlike us, they look like they belong in theirs.

 Major Rogov begins talking, but I listen with only half an ear.
 Most of my attention is on Captain Huan.
-She was an ace fighter pilot in the Pacific Rim War.
-Luckily she was on our side, in the Taiwanese Air Force.
-But more important, is the way her space suit fits her.
+Yeah, I know she was an ace fighter pilot in the Pacific Rim War.
+Luckily she was on our side in the Taiwanese Air Force.
+But right now I'm not thinking of her piloting creds.
+I'm too hung up at the way her space suit fits her.
 I mean wow!

-Juanita's sharp elbow jabs me in the ribs.
+Juanita's sharp, bony elbow jabs me in the ribs.

 "Pay attention," she hisses at me.

-"Remember all safety procedures," he says.
+"Remember all safety procedures," says Rogov.
 "You all know seat assignments, yes?"

 "Yes, sir," we say in unison.